esune/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 ###### Requested Item Has Generally Applicable Non-Revocation Interval

-Where a presentation request includes a non-revocation interval generally applicable to a requested item, the prover MUST select an irrevocable credential if one satisfies; otherwise, the prover MUST select an irrevocable credential if one satisfies.
+Where a presentation request includes a non-revocation interval generally applicable to a requested item, the prover MUST select an irrevocable credential if one satisfies; otherwise, the prover MUST select a revocable credential if one satisfies.
 If no such credential resides in the wallet, the prover MUST reject the presentation request.

 > **Question:** Which is better: revocable (because the presentation request specifically asks regarding the item), or irrevocable (because it can never be revoked and hence is the most direct proof)?